Posted by pets | 4 June 2011

 78. Basenji

-Classification was carried out by Stanley Coren after analyzing the responses of more of 200 work of the AKC judges (American Kennel Club) to a questionnaire on the intelligence of the different breeds of dogs.
+Classification was performed by Stanley city After analyzing the responses of more of 200 work of the AKC judges (American Kennel Club) to a questionnaire on the intelligence of the different breeds of dogs.